 We are delighted that you are interested in applying to Capitol Hill Day School!

 Prekindergarten is the major entry year at Capitol Hill Day School.
 Each year, we have openings for 24 new prekindergarten students.
 To be eligible, a child should be age 4 by October 1 of their start year.
-There are typically 10 to 15 spaces available in kindergarten through 8th grade, but this number fluctuates based on attrition.
-For the 2018-19 school year, there will be openings in 3rd (current 2), 5th (current 4th), and 6th grade (current 5th).
+There are typically 10 to 15 spaces available in kindergarten through 8th grade; this number fluctuates based on attrition.
 If you have questions about availability in a specific grade, please contact us.

 Admissions decisions at Capitol Hill Day School are based on a combination of criteria, including evaluation of the applicant's visit, teacher recommendations, testing, parent interview, and availability within a given grade level.
 Special attention is given to maintaining gender balance and diversity within each grade.
 An Admission Committee of teachers and administrators review applications and decisions are guided by our commitment to the School’s mission.
 Younger siblings of current Capitol Hill Day School students are given preference for entry into the prekindergarten year only.
 The Admissions Checklist to the right outlines the admissions process.